 Although some banks still accept cheques, NZ banks and government organisations are slowly phasing them out.
 As of 28 February 2020 Kiwibank and NZ post will no longer accept or issue cheques, and as of 01 March 2020, ACC and Inland Revenue also no longer issue or accept cheques.
 In May 2020, BNZ announced they aims to phase-out cheques by July 2021.
 In July 2020, ANZ announced they will also discontinue the use of cheques by the end of May 2021.
-ASB and Westpac have also said they will stop cheques, but haven’t announced a date yet.
-The Co-operative are still accepting cheques (and issuing chequebooks to current customers), but this is under review.
-TSB appears to still issue and accept cheques.
+Westpac and Rabobank will stop accepting cheques from the end of June 2021.
+ASB and have also said they will stop cheques, but haven’t announced a date yet.
+The Co-operative are still accepting cheques (and issuing cheque-books to current customers), but this is under review.
+TSB and SBS still issue and accept cheques.
+Wellington City Council will stop accepting cheques from early April 2021.

 Seniors do use a variety of payment methods, but cheques are used by this age group more than any other.
 Age Concern New Zealand’s Hanny Naus said that the phasing out will have a major impact on older people, and she’s concerned about how seniors will transition.